The 11 Best Ways to Protect Yourself from Identity Theft

 If you would like more tips on how to avoid phishing, we've collected a few to share.

-If you're a person who routinely carries your Social Security card in your wallet or purse, consider taking it out and storing it in a secure place for added safeguards.
+If you're a person who routinely carries your Social Security card in your wallet or purse, consider taking it out and storing it in a secure place for added safeguards and to protect yourself from identity theft if it falls into the wrong hands.

 A “skimmer” is essentially a card reader that grabs the data off a card’s magnetic stripe, making it easy for a thief to create cloned cards or break into your bank account to steal money.
 These skimmers are designed to be small and inconspicuous, typically appearing like an ordinary piece of equipment.
 Always inspect the device you’re using your card with and pay close attention to catch any irregularities.